KodrAus/leaf/doc/src/layer-lifecycle.md

 the method only returns the input gradient because that is all that is needed to compute the gradient of the entire network via the chain rule.

-In case the worker layer is a container layer, the `.backward` method of the container layer takes care of calling the `.backward_input` and `.backward_parameter` methods of its managed layers in the right order.
+If the worker layer is a container layer, the `.backward` method takes care of calling the `.backward_input` and `.backward_parameter` methods of its managed layers in the right order.